Skip to main content

-Tip: Once you've calculated your first download time, scroll down on the tool to Start Again and calculate more speeds
+Tip: Once you've calculated your first download time, scroll down on the tool and press Start Again to calculate more speeds

 What is a good download speed?

-But speeds in the UK are rapidly going beyond this point now too.
+But speeds in the UK are also rapidly going beyond this point.
 If you’re looking for internet that can handle anything, then an ultrafast download speed of 100Mbps+ will ensure there’s never an interruption or lag in your service.

 Download speed versus ping rate